WhaleOTE/Steam-Status-Tracker/README.md

 ## Configuration

-Before running the script, you need to set up your API key and Steam IDs in the script.
+Before running the script, you need to set up your Steam API key and Steam IDs in the script.
 Follow the steps below:

-1. Open the script file `steam_status_checker.py` in a text editor.
+1. Open the script file `steam_status_tracker.py` in a text editor.

 2. Locate the following lines and replace the placeholder values with your actual API key and Steam IDs: